 It’s supposed knock sense into someone who is overreacting to a small and easily resolved problem.
 Most of the time it works-stepping back and gaining perspective is a good thing.

 But I find that this side of Dominic’s leaving, many, many things that were mole hills before are MOUNTAINS now.
 Because my faith in my own ability to handle things has become so very small, nearly any challenge feels like a never-ending ascent up the mountain.

 Read the rest here: Mountains and Mole Hills

 I shared this post for the first time five years ago.

 Before I was part of the community of loss parents, I had no idea how quickly we are expected to “move past”, “get over” or “deal” with the death of a child.

 I was horrified to find out that even though most parents would say something like, “I just don’t know how I would survive if my child died” they were the very ones who thought I should sail past this life-shattering event after what they deemed an “appropriate” amount of grief and/or time.

 So I’m sharing again in honor of Bereaved Parents Month.
 If these words speak to you or for you, please share them.
-We need to help others understand our lives this side of child loss. ❤ ~Melanie
+It’s our opportunity to help others understand a little more about child loss. ❤ Melanie

 It was just over a year after Dominic’s accident and a friend forwarded an article about odd behaviors of those who were “stuck’ in grief.
 Along with the forward was a little tag, “Reminds me of you.”